google/flutter-desktop-embedding/README.md

 ## Caveats

 * This is not an officially supported Google product.
-* This is an exploratory effort, and is not part of the Flutter project.
-See the [Flutter FAQ](https://flutter.io/faq/#can-i-use-flutter-to-build-desktop-apps) for Flutter's official stance on desktop development.
+* This is an exploratory effort.
+See the
+  [Flutter FAQ](https://flutter.io/faq/#can-i-use-flutter-to-build-desktop-apps)
+  for Flutter's official stance on desktop development.
+The code and examples here, and the desktop Flutter libraries they use, are not intended for production use.
 * Many features that would be useful for desktop development do not exist yet.
   Check the `plugins` directory for support for native features beyond drawing and event processing.
 If the feature you need isn't there, file a feature